barkerkos/EC_cal_wsu/README.md

 # EC_cal_wsu
 Calculate uncorrected kinematic fluxes\
 python 3.x\
-using 'main()' in functions to setup and run the code
+using 'main()' in functions to setup and run the code\
+Data example: 'TOA5...'